amirOps97/flask-mongo-k8s/README.md

 kind create cluster --name flask-mongo --config kind-config.yaml
 ```

 > **Why port mapping on the worker?** Kind runs Kubernetes nodes as Docker containers.
 The Ingress controller runs on the worker node with `hostNetwork: true`, meaning it binds directly to the node's port 80.
-The `extraPortMappings` bridges that port from the Docker container to `localhost:80` on your Mac.
+The `extraPortMappings` bridges that port from the Docker container to `localhost:80` on your machine.
 Without it, port 80 inside the Kind container is unreachable from your browser.

 ### 2. Install Nginx Ingress Controller